-Jay C. Campbell is an international trade lawyer with an active practice in trade remedy proceedings before the US Department of Commerce and the US International Trade Commission, and in related trade litigation before the US Court of International Trade, the US Court of Appeals for Federal Circuit, North American Free Trade Agreement bi-national panels and World Trade Organization dispute settlement panels.
-Mr. Campbell also assists clients with customs matters.
-He has extensive experience in a wide variety of industries, including agriculture, energy, processed food, seafood, steel products and industrial chemicals.
+Jay C. Campbell is an international trade lawyer with an active practice representing foreign producers, foreign governments, and US importers in antidumping (AD) and countervailing duty (CVD) proceedings before the US Department of Commerce and the US International Trade Commission, and in related trade litigation before the US Court of International Trade, the US Court of Appeals for Federal Circuit, North American Free Trade Agreement bi-national panels, and World Trade Organization dispute settlement panels.
+Jay also designs and helps implement AD/CVD compliance programs, and advises clients concerning customs matters, including US Customs and Border Protection investigations under the Enforce and Protect Act (EAPA) and related litigation.
+He has extensive experience in a wide variety of industries, including agriculture, ball bearings, energy, processed food, lumber, pulp and paper, seafood, steel products, and industrial chemicals.

-Prior to joining White & Case LLP, Mr. Campbell worked as an attorney in the Federal Trade Commission's Bureau of Competition from 2000–2003.
-From 1998–2000, Mr. Campbell served as a law clerk to the Honorable Donald C. Pogue, Judge, US Court of International Trade.
+Prior to joining White & Case LLP, Jay worked as an attorney in the Federal Trade Commission's Bureau of Competition from 2000–2003.
+From 1998–2000, Jay served as a law clerk to the Honorable Donald C. Pogue, Judge, US Court of International Trade.

 The Trade Litigant's Gauntlet: The Hanging Judge and the Teflon Tribunal, Northwestern Journal of International Law & Business Winter 2011, Volume 31, Number 1